lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/bulkfluids/allatoms.rst

 ..  container:: justify

-   *Note --* Deleting overlapping molecules is required here because the molecules where placed randomly in space by the "create_atoms" command, and some of them may be too close from each other, which may force the simulation to crash.
+   Deleting overlapping molecules is required here because the molecules where placed randomly in space by the "create_atoms" command, and some of them may be too close from each other, which may force the simulation to crash.

-   Let us use the shake algorithm in order to constrain the shape of the water molecules.
+   Let us use the shake algorithm in order to constrain the shape of the water molecules at all time.
 Let us also use the fix NPT to control both the temperature and the pressure:

 ..  code-block:: lammps